 - Giving evidence in court – to help the judge and jury understand the key issues

-Examples of cases we have worked on
+Examples of cases worked on

 Dr Mike Webster has acted as expert witness under both English and Scottish law.
 He has been instructed by both defence and prosecution teams in a range of cases including: